UCLM-ARCO/uclm-arco.github.io/recipes/content/integrating_metamotionr_with_python.md

 sensor.disconnect()
 {{</code>}}

-# API Reference
+# MetaMotion API

-For more information you can see the API reference:
+For more information you can see the API reference where you can find how to read all the measures available and the different methods to attach handlers:

 * [MetaMotion API Reference](/api/bosch-sensor/)